 - assisting in the dissemination of key WCHRI outcomes and results; and,

-- providing guidance on operational and business issues, especially issues which would compromise the success of WCHRI.
+- providing guidance on operational and business issues, especially issues that would compromise the success of WCHRI.

 Theme leads are appointed within the Program Advisory Committee by the executive director.
 Their role is to provide more focused attention towards: